 Step 2 – Choose the type of credential in Alaska you would like to earn

 The second choice you will need to make is whether or not you intend to get a an associate degree in practical nursing or a diploma.
 Even though both credentials could make you eligible for entry-level practical nursing positions in Alaska, there are some important differences between the two.
+If you want to see more details bout those differences, click on the link here.

 Step 3 – Enroll in an approved LPN course in AK